volodymyrprokopyuk/kotlin-sdp/README.md

 - Design and build software to be tried early.
 Build prototype as soon as possible.
 Don't hesitate to throw away bad design and rebuild from scratch
 - Use tools or even build tools for repetitive task automation

+# Unix philosophy

+- Modularity.
+Write simple parts connected by clean interfaces
+- Clarity.
+Clarity is better than cleverness
+- Composition.
+Design programms to be connected to other programs
+- Separation.
+Separate policies from mechanisms.
+Separate interfaces from engines
+- Simplicity.
+Design for simplicity.
+Add complexity only where you must
+- Parsimony.
+Write a big program only when nothgin else will do
+- Transparency.
+Design for visibility to make issue resolution easier
+- Representation.
+Fold knowledge into data, so program logic can be simple and robust
+- Silence.
+When a program has nothing surprising to say, it should say nothing
+- Failure.
+When a program must fail, fail noisily as soon as possible
+- Generation.
+Write programs to write programs when you can
+- Optimization.
+Prototype before polishing.
+Get it working before you optimize it
+- Extensibility.
+Design for the future, because it will be here sooner than you think

 # 12-factor SaaS cloud application